Ze-brookes/recipes/_posts/2021-04-09-ebooks-vs-print-books.md

 tags:
   - ""
 ---
 Which do you prefer?
 The printbook or the ebook?

+You most likely have a preference.
+Nielsen from their survey in 2018 that 28% of used ebooks as opposed to the 58% who use print books.
+With smart technology basically on our wrists, why do you think people might prefer reading a physical book?

-You most likely have a preference but you cannot deny how useful ebooks have been.
+ but you cannot deny how useful ebooks have been.
 Oh you don't know?

+Two types of ebooks:

+re-flowable

+Fixed layout

 Well don't worry because I can give you 7 points on how ebooks and prints are useful in their spheres but also why a person may chose one over the other.